galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 including tests, feedback surveys, and so on.
 Nicholls' model includes two different types of assessment, to evaluate:

-1. _learning_, to detect changes in learner performance during instruction, to identify their strengths, and diagnose their weaknesses – i.e., **formative assessment** (or feedback).
+1. **learning**, to detect changes in learner performance during instruction, to identify their strengths, and diagnose their weaknesses – i.e., **formative assessment** (or feedback).
 This can inform decisions about how to modify instruction to better promote learning; it can also inform learners about changes they may need to make to improve their learning;
-2. _instructional outcomes_, to verify whether learners achieved the stated LOs after instruction – i.e., **summative assessment**.
-This can help to inform decisions both about learners (e.g., ranking their performances) and about the course (i.e., whether any of its LOs, LEs, etc. need to be redesigned).
+2. **instructional outcomes**, to verify whether learners achieved the stated LOs after instruction – i.e., **summative assessment**.
+This can help to inform decisions both about learners (e.g., ranking their performances) and about the course (*i.e.*, whether any of its LOs, LEs, etc. need to be redesigned).

 > ### {% icon comment %} Definitions of key terms
 >